HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: METHODOLOGY

-\textbf{Creating Tabular Nodes.} First, CELL nodes are created for each cell in the table, with each node denoted as $c_{i,j}$, where $i$ and $j$ represent the cell's coordinates in the original table.
-If a CELL node is located in the table's Top Header Row or is part of a merged cell spanning the entire table width, it is viewed as a Header Cell; otherwise, it is identified as a Data Cell.
-The method for determining the Top Header Row Number of a table is elaborated in Appendix~\ref{apdx: Top Header Row Number}.
-Subsequently, an equivalent number of ROW nodes is created to correspond with the number of rows in the table, along with one TABLE node.
+First, CELL nodes are created for each cell in the table, with each node denoted as $c_{i,j}$, where $i$ and $j$ represent the cell's coordinates in the original table.
+If a CELL node is located in the table's header section or is part of a merged cell spanning the entire table width, it is viewed as a Header Cell; otherwise, it is identified as a Data Cell.
+The algorithm for determining the header section is elaborated in Appendix.
+Subsequently, ROW nodes are created to match the number of rows in the table, along with a single TABLE node.